Wolox/tech-guides/nodejs/docs/sequelize/remove-foreign-constraint.md

 ## Introduction

-To remove a constraint in a Sequelize migration, you can use the `removeConstraint` function, that receive two parameters: the table name and the constraint name.
+To remove a constraint in a Sequelize migration, you can use the `removeConstraint` function, that receive two parameters, the table name and the constraint name.
 But what happen when you don't know the constraint name?
-For example, when Sequelize name it differently in each environment.
+For example, when Sequelize names it differently in each environment.
 Let's resolve this.

-## Why this happen?
+## Why does this happen?

 In a migration file, when you want to create a relation between two tables with a foreign key, you probably use the next code